 Experience with Dirt Track work was to result in the production of a Coventry-Victor purpose built machine.

-The machine had the 488cc OHV flat twin engine fitted with a racing camshaft, mechanical lubrication and twim Amal carburetters.
-The carbs drew their air supply through a large box covered in Gauze to prevent dirt from entering.
-The drive was through a fixed gear countershaft running on ball bearings, and the Final Drive was on the offside, well clear of the cinders.
+The motorcycle had the 488cc OHV flat twin engine fitted with a racing camshaft, mechanical lubrication and twin Amal carburetters which drew their air supply through a large box covered in gauze to prevent dirt from entering.
+The drive was through a fixed gear countershaft running on ball bearings, and the final drive was on the offside, well clear of the cinders.

-With 28in x 2.5 tyres, the ground clearance was five inches, and the wheelbase 4ft 10in which ensured the machine had a low centre of Gravity.
+With 28in x 2.5 tyres, the ground clearance was five inches, and the wheelbase of 4ft 10in ensured the machine had a low centre of gravity.